-Ten cultural resources have been recorded within or directly adjacent to the Project area.
+One cultural resource has been recorded within or directly adjacent to the Project area.
 The results of any previous evaluations to the NRHP, the CRHR, and significance under CEQA, if the Project will have a direct effect to any historical resources, and management recommendations are summarized below and in Table 5.